 Kelly Melanson, CPA

 Kelly Melanson, CPA, CMA is the founder and owner of Kelly Melanson Professional Corporation.
 She and her team specialize in helping companies grow via strategic financial management practices.
-For almost 25 years, Kelly Melanson, Chartered Professional Accountant (CPA, CMA) has been helping businesses in Whitby, Oshawa, Ajax, Durham Region and the Greater Toronto Area (GTA) to reach and surpass their profit goals.
+Since 1993, Kelly Melanson, Chartered Professional Accountant (CPA, CMA) has been helping businesses in Whitby, Oshawa, Ajax, Durham Region and the Greater Toronto Area (GTA) to reach and surpass their profit goals.